 If you are looking for an overall winning chocolate bar, it’s hard to pass up Theo’s Organic Sampler Variety Pack (view at Amazon).
-The 10 bars give you a lot of options: From 45 percent pure milk chocolate to 85 percent pure dark chocolate, there is a chocolate bar flavor and intensity for every occasion.
-Plus, it’s all organic and fair-trade.
+The 10 bars give you a lot of options, from 45 percent pure milk chocolate to 85 percent pure dark chocolate, and they're all organic and fair trade.
 If you’re looking for a chocolate bar with less sugar, the vegan and keto-friendly Good Chocolate Himalayan Salt Bar (view at Amazon) is a great option, containing only 2 net carbs.

 Type and Intensity